blackrushllc/yobasic/html/lessons/LESSON_PLANS.md

 ### Introduction Video
     - In this tutorial we are going to learn about variables and functions in YoBASIC.
     - Variables are used to store data in your program, and functions are used to group code together to perform a specific task.
-    - By the end of this tutorial you will understand how to use variables and functions in your YoBASIC programs.
+    - By the end of this tutorial you will understand how variables and functions are used together in most programming languages.
-### Example 1 - Blah
+### Example 1 - Using a very simple function, or "CALLING"
 ```
+// Create a function called PRINTME
+FUNCTION PRINTME()
+  print "------------------"
-LET A$ = "Hello from YoBASIC"
+  print "Hello from YoBASIC"
-PRINT A$
+  print "------------------"
+END FUNCTION

+// Then run the function
+PRINTME()

 ```
-  ####  Listen: Hello World...
+  ####  Listen:
+- To use a function, we must first create it.
+After we create a function, we then call it by name whenever we want to use it.
+- In this example, we are calling the function PRINTME, which prints text to the screen in between lines of dashes.
-### Example 2 – Blah
+### Example 2 – Sending a variable to a function
 ```
+// Create a function called PRINTME that takes a string variable as a parameter
+FUNCTION PRINTME(TextToPrint$)
+  print "------------------"
+  print TextToPrint$
+  print "------------------"
+END FUNCTION

+// Then run the function with a different string each time
-print "Hello from YoBASIC"
+A$ = "Hello from YoBASIC"
+PRINTME(A$)

+B$ = "I can reuse functions!"
+PRINTME(B$)
 ```
   ####  Listen: Blah...
-### Example 3 – Blah
+### Example 3 – Another function example with multiple parameters
 ```
+// Create a function called PRINTME that takes a two string variables as a parameters
+FUNCTION PRINTME(TextToPrint$, LinesToPrint$)
+  print LinesToPrint$
+  print TextToPrint$
+  print LinesToPrint$
+END FUNCTION

+// Then run the function with a different string each time
-print "Hello from YoBASIC"
+A$ = "Hello from YoBASIC"
+PRINTME(A$, "------------------")

+B$ = "I can reuse functions!"
+PRINTME(B$, "====")
 ```
   ####  Listen: Blah...
-### Example 4 – Blah
+### Example 4 – A function that can call itself!
 ```
-print "Hello from YoBASIC"
+// Create a function called fib() that calculates

+FUNCTION fib%(n%)
+    IF n% < 2 THEN
+        rVal% =  n%
+    ELSE
+        rVal% =   fib%(n% - 1) + fib%(n% - 2)
+    END IF
+    RETURN rVal%
+END FUNCTION

+PRINT fib%(10); // 55

+TODO: ERROR!!!! - ALSO RETURN inside IF/END IF block errors with a different error

+[BASIC] Run Program
+[BASIC ERROR] RETURN without GOSUB at line 9
+[BASIC] End Run Program
+RETURN without GOSUB at line 9

 ```
   ####  Listen: Blah...
 ###  Recap Video